Lodge Reservations: Reservation Five

 The United States is not to be questioned about the Monroe Doctrine, or about its interpretation of the Monroe Doctrine.

 Reservation Six

 Articles 156–158 of the Treaty of Versailles transferred Germany's concessions on the Shandong Peninsula from Germany to Japan.
 Under Article 10 of the treaty, signatories would have been responsible for preserving Japan's new border — effectively taking Japan's side in the event of a subsequent war between Japan and China.

 Reservation Seven

 Congress alone shall approve the United States' delegates to the League of Nations.
 Should no delegate ever be appointed, authorization to deal with the League is explicitly denied to any other person (significantly, even to the President).

 A contemporary analyst observed: "As this is a matter left to each government to determine for itself, there seems no adequate reason for incorporating such a reservation in the ratification act."

 Reservation Eight

-Trade between Germany and the United States can only be interfered with approval from Congress.
+Trade between Germany and the United States can only be interfered with, with approval from Congress.